Orthic Consolidated – Reference

 …or by leaving it out altogether and writing the rest of the word quit close to the preceeding word.
 (Teaching 1)

 The prefixes in the front of the mouth are raised.
 C is in the back.
-Why isn’t it lowered?
+Why isn’t it lowered like G?
 (Cricket)

 No angle between C and T, so bottom of C is wider.
 (Supplement, Reporting)